BOW VALLEY MODEL RAILROAD ASSOCIATION

 4.0 mm

-British standard, good availability, runs on HO gauge tracks larger than HO so not usually combined with HO
+British standard, good availability, runs on HO gauge tracks slightly larger than HO so not usually combined with HO

 S